cassponmal/cse15l-lab-reports/lab-report-5-week-10.md

 ## Description of Bug
 ![Image](Screenshot43.png)
-For my implementation of markdown-parser, the bug in the program is the logic used to calculate the link.
+For my implementation of markdown-parser, the bug in the program is the logic used to determine the link.
 Currently the program returns anything between the index of the open parenthesis and the index of the closed parenthesis as a valid link.
-The program fails to account for newlines  and white space in the parenthesis.
+The program fails to account for newlines  and white space in between the parenthesis, as seen in the output of this test file.